Jabra Elite 75t

 If you don’t mind a slightly bigger bud, and only 5 hours of battery life, the Amazon Echo Buds offer active noise reduction and a less bass-intense sound for a very reasonable $130.
 If battery life is of paramount importance, you should absolutely consider Samsung’s $150 Galaxy Buds+, or Sony’s WF-SP800N.

 On the other hand, if you’re an iPhone user, you owe it to yourself to check out the superb AirPods Pro.
 They’re $70 more, but they offer amazing noise cancellation, terrific sound, and they’re a perfect match for Siri.
 However, none of these earbuds can match the Elite 75t’s IP55 water and dust rating and superb ergonomics.
 If you want even greater protection from water, the $200 Elite Active 75t are gentler in the bass department and have an IP57 rating.

 The Jabra Elite 75t come with a two-year warranty, which is better than the average, and they’re IP55-rated for water and dust resistance.
 This suggests that they’ll be at least as rugged over the long term (if not considerably more so) than many of the other true wireless earbuds out there.

 Jabra’s build quality is excellent and the battery is solid (for true wireless buds anyway), so they should last for years.

 Should you buy them?

 If you’re a fan of bone-shaking bass, look no further — the Elite 75t are the true wireless earbuds for you.
 They’re also a great choice if you have trouble getting earbuds to fit.
-If a more balanced sound is what you seek, the Elite Active 75t will be available soon to offer a less bass-heavy EQ in addition to their better waterproofing.
+If a more balanced sound is what you seek, the Elite Active 75t can do that, plus better waterproofing for $20 more.

 - The best true wireless earbuds for 2020